dt-orders/keptn-orders-setup/GOOGLE.md

 Below are instructions for using the gcloud CLI to provison an ubuntu virtual machine on Google to use for the cluster, keptn, and application setup.

+Assuption is you have a Google project named 'gke-keptn-orders' and will provision the compute instance in zone 'us-east1-c'.

 Recommended image is:
 * Ubuntu 16.04 LTS
 * amd64 xenial image built on 2019-03-25